yohan-hicof/motorbike_lean_tracker/README.md

 - Add a visualization that create the track in real time (might be to slow, will have to save the last 3 minutes or something)

-- Start the bluetooth only when we want to transfer to save energy.

 - Modify the bluetooth function to get a nicer view

 - Check the performance, the first test shows only 5 points per seconds.
-I would like to reach 10.
+I would like to reach 10. -> Improved to 8pps

 -----For the App-----

 - Make the main screen background rotating.